Introduction

-In this tutorial we will show you how to support different languages in your Ionic application using ngx-translate.
+In this tutorial we will show you how to support different languages in your Ionic application using ngx-translate

 What is Internationalization?